pankil25/Language-transliteration-using-Seq2Seq-models/README.md

-## Replace /path/to/training_dataset  with the actual paths to your dataset.
+## Replace '/kaggle/input/aksharantar-sampled/aksharantar_sampled'  with the actual paths to dataset.